zhaoyao91/meteor-validate/README.md

             about:      function(v){v.optional().isString()}
         })}
     });

+**Note**: the nested checking is a feature of the basic validator, not the core of the package.

 ### if Lambda is Supported
 If lambda is supported(by [es6](https://github.com/grigio/meteor-babel) or [coffeescript](https://atmospherejs.com/meteor/coffeescript)), then some cases may be even simpler: